PoloDB/PoloDB/README.md

 that implements a lightweight [MongoDB](https://www.mongodb.com/).

-PoloDB has no dependency(except for libc), so it can be easily run on most platform(thanks for Rust Language).
+PoloDB has no dependency(except for libc), so it can be easily run on most platforms (thanks for Rust Language).

 The data of PoloDB is stored in a file.
-The file format is stable, cross-platform, and backwards compaitible.
+The file format is stable, cross-platform, and backwards compatible.

 The API of PoloDB is very similar to MongoDB.
 It's very easy to learn and use.

 # Platform

-Theoretically, PoloDB supports all platforms that Rust compiler supports.
+Theoretically, PoloDB supports all platforms that the Rust compiler supports.
 But PoloDB is a personal project currently.
-Limited by my time, I only compile and test on the following platform:
+Limited by my time, I have only compiled and tested on the following platforms:

 - macOS 10.15 x64
 - Linux x64 (Tested on Fedora 30)